 In our cosmetology school, you’ll learn how to:

-One of the distinct features of our program is V’s Student Cosmetology Services, an on-campus, student-run salon where you can practice what you’ve learned in class.
+One of the distinct features of our beauty school is V’s Student Cosmetology Services, an on-campus, student-run salon where you can practice what you’ve learned in class.
 Your cosmetology training leads up to the moment you are behind the chair working with a real client for the first time.
 You will have the support and supervision of a trained instructor to guide you along the way.

 In the salon, you will perform the range of services we offer, practicing everything from cuts and color to manicures and waxes.
 This hands-on experience can help you gain a better command of the professional tools, products and techniques used in salons.
 Repetition will help you master more advanced skills and build confidence.

 We have salon clients of all ages and from different walks of life.
 This will allow you to refine your technical skills and challenge yourself creatively.
 You can give clients something to smile about – a great hair day, beautiful nails or smoother skin.
 Artful, attentive service takes practice, which is why you will continue to train in the salon until graduation.

-At Virginia College, we go beyond supporting you in the classroom.
+At our cosmetology school, we go beyond supporting you in the classroom.
 We help prepare you with the training and the tools you will need to pursue entry-level positions in the field.
 Our Career Development team can help you build your cosmetology resume, give you interview pointers and help you begin your job search.

-Career Development support doesn’t end with graduation.
+Career Development support doesn’t end with graduation from our cosmetology program.
 You will continue to have a support team with the connections and research skills to help you explore the job market.
 We maintain job-placement relationships with local salons and hairstylist employers, as well as national partners that include:

 Our cosmetology school is designed to prepare you for the state cosmetology licensure exam.
 As part of your cosmetology education, you will take exam prep courses and complete a mock State Board exam to discover areas of expertise that you might need to review.